NayThuKhant/Window10/README.md

 # Window 10 media creation bug report

-<b>The latest version of window doesn't work on machines that are performing abnormal like having no adapter between motherboard and cup, etc...</b>
+<b>The latest version of window doesn't work on machines that are performing abnormal like having no adapter between motherboard and cpu, etc...</b>

 #Solution